liferay/liferay-docs/develop/tutorials/articles/service-builder/invoking-services-using-skinny-json-provider.markdown

 Maybe you've been asked to get "the skinny" on Liferay Portal data.
 Your gruff boss demands it or you're personally anxious to get the data to use in a slick mobile app you're developing.
 Either way, you want information from the portal and you want it now.
-The Skinny JSON Provider app is your ticket to getting skinny data.
+The *Skinny JSON Provider EE* app is your ticket to getting skinny data.

-The Skinny JSON Provider app offers web services for retrieving web content articles and DDLs, but returns them in a simplified, "skinny" JSON fashion.
+The Skinny JSON Provider offers web services for retrieving web content articles and DDLs, but returns them in a simplified, "skinny" JSON fashion.
 As a convenience, the Skinny JSON provider performs additional parsing and processing, to return the bare essentials of each article and DDL.
 Each web